Trail descriptions in and around the San Francisco Bay Area

 One note about parking, first: You need to know that the stretch along Higgins Way shown on this page as the suggested parking spot features "2-Hour Parking" signs.
 So, if you expect your ride to take two hours or less, you shouldn't have a problem parking there.
 If you'll be taking longer, you will need to look for other street-side parking without this restriction.
 You should be able to find something within a couple of blocks, such as around the intersection with Adobe Drive and Peralta Road, or a little further down the hill.

 Closer to the peak, you'll start seeing antenna facilities and a tighter network of (dirt) roads and trails due to their presence (presumably).
 There is also a curious abundance of abandoned car wrecks around this portion of the ride.
-In fact, you'll notice that the route plot shown on this page reflects a short side trip to see a couple of these.
+In fact, you'll notice that the route plot shown on this page reflects a short side trip to see one of these.

 © Ergin Guney